PyChina/weekly/content/Issue/issue-399.md

 - [Python 反模式](https://pycoders.com/link/3089/web)
     + QUANTIFIEDCODE.COM

-“Learning about these anti-patterns will help you to avoid them in your own code and make you a better programmer (hopefully).
-Each pattern comes with a small description, examples and possible solutions.”
+"Learning about these anti-patterns will help you to avoid them in your own code and make you a better programmer (hopefully).
+Each pattern comes with a small description, examples and possible solutions."

 (`是也乎:`